Wayne, New Jersey: Local government

 Wayne is governed under the Mayor-Council plan F system of municipal government under the Faulkner Act, as implemented on January 1, 1962, by direct petition.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the township council.
 The mayor is elected directly by the voters to serve a four-year term.
 The township council, which forms the legislative branch of the township government, is comprised of nine members elected to four-year terms of office, of which three council members are elected at-large and one member is elected from each of six wards.
 All members of the governing body are chosen on a partisan basis as part of the November general election in odd-numbered years, with the six ward seats up for election together, and two years later, the three at-large seats and the mayoral seat all up for vote.

-As of 2023, Wayne's mayor is Republican Christopher P. Vergano, whose term of office ends December 31, 2025.
-Members of the township council are Council President Franco Mazzei (R, 2023; Ward 3), Jason J. DeStefano (R, 2025; at-large), Jonathan Ettman (R, 2023; Ward 6), Richard Jasterzbski (R, 2023; Ward 1), Francine Ritter (D, 2023; Ward 5), Al Sadowski (R, 2023; Ward 2), Jill M. Sasso (R, 2025; at-large), Joseph Scuralli (R, 2023; Ward 4), and David Varano (R, 2025; at-large).
+As of 2026, Wayne's mayor is Republican Christopher P. Vergano, whose term of office ends December 31, 2029.
+Members of the township council are Council President Michael Fattal (R, 2027; Ward 3), Richard Jasterzbski (R, 2027; Ward 1), Al Sadowski (R, 2027; Ward 2), Joseph Scuralli (R, 2027; Ward 4), Francine Ritter (D, 2027; Ward 5) Jonathan Ettman (R, 2027; Ward 6), Jason DeStefano (R, 2029; at-large), Donald DeDio (R, 2029; at-large), and Frank Pietropaolo (R, 2029; at-large).

 Ritter's win in 2019, defeating then-incumbent Lucy "Aileen" Rivera, was the first time local voters elected any Democrats since Christopher McIntyre got defeated by Rivera in 2015; before McIntyre won in 1995, there had not been any Democrats on the council in at least 20 years.

-In 2018, the township had an average property tax bill of $12,559, the highest in the county, compared to an average bill of $8,767 statewide.
+In 2024, the township had an average property tax bill of $13,698, the highest in the county, compared to an average bill of $10,095 statewide.